How to buy NZME (NZM) shares

-NZME Limited is an entertainment business based in Australia.
-NZME shares (NZM) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.595 – an increase of 3.48% over the previous week. and has a market cap (total outstanding shares value) of $114.2 million.
+NZME is an entertainment business based in Australia.
+NZME shares (NZM) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+NZME has a trailing 12-month revenue of around $345.4 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in NZME